nedbat/scriv/README.rst

 Documentation
 =============

-The full documentation is at https://scriv.readthedocs.org.
+Full documentation is at https://scriv.readthedocs.org.

 License
 =======